Foreign policy of the Biden administration: Early policy direction

 Despite previously advocating a policy of engagement with China, on taking office, Biden largely continued the China policies of his predecessor Donald Trump.
-He has criticized China's government for being "deeply authoritarian", stealing "over 1 million" manufacturing jobs from Americans, breaking international trade regulations, unfairly subsidizing Chinese corporations, and stealing intellectual property from U.S. firms and discriminating against them.
+He criticized China's government for being "deeply authoritarian", stealing "over 1 million" manufacturing jobs from Americans, breaking international trade regulations, unfairly subsidizing Chinese corporations, and stealing intellectual property from U.S. firms and discriminating against them.
 Tariffs imposed by Trump on the PRC remained in place, and Treasury Secretary Janet Yellen said the administration would use the United States' "full array of tools" against "abusive" Chinese practices.

-On the day of Biden’s inauguration, China announced sanctions against Mike Pompeo and 27 other former officials who worked under the Trump presidency.
+On the day of Biden's inauguration, China announced sanctions against Mike Pompeo and 27 other former officials who worked under the Trump presidency.
 An NSC spokesperson called the sanctions "unproductive and cynical".
-This followed Pompeo’s declaration, as Secretary of State under Donald Trump, that China was committing genocide against the Uyghurs.
+This followed Pompeo's declaration, as Secretary of State under Donald Trump, that China was committing genocide against the Uyghurs.
 The Biden campaign had endorsed this position in August 2020, and Blinken had reaffirmed this during his nomination hearing.

 Shortly after his inauguration, Biden said that the U.S. needed to "get tough" on China and build "a united front of U.S. allies and partners to confront China's abusive behaviors and human rights violations."
 Biden had previously said that he had spent more time in private meetings with Chinese Communist Party leader Xi Jinping than any other world leader.
-He has criticized Xi as "a guy who doesn't have a democratic bone in his body.
+He criticized Xi as "a guy who doesn't have a democratic bone in his body.
 This is a guy who is a thug."

 Biden nominated Antony Blinken as Secretary of State; he took office on January 26, 2021.
 During his nomination hearing, Blinken characterized China as a "techno-autocracy" seeking world dominance, and said that previous optimistic approaches to China were flawed.
 He stated that Biden's predecessor, Donald Trump, had been correct to adopt a firmer stance toward China, although he strongly disagreed with how Trump handled several aspects of it.
 He also indicated support for welcoming political refugees from Hong Kong.
 Furthermore, he stated that the Biden administration's commitment to Taiwan's defense would "absolutely endure", and that an attack from China on Taiwan "would be a grievous mistake on their part".
 The representative of Taiwan in the United States Hsiao Bi-khim (the country's de facto ambassador) was invited to attend Biden's presidential inauguration, becoming the first Taiwanese representative to attend a U.S. presidential ceremony.
 Taiwan is one of the main flashpoints in U.S.-China conflicts.

 Diplomatic engagements and human rights

-Secretary of State Antony Blinken meets with Chinese State Councillor and Foreign Minister Wang Yi on October 31, 2021.
+I said that the United States' relationship with China will be competitive where it should be, collaborative where it can be, adversarial where it must be.